Origin of the lunar farside highlands from Earthshine-induced global circulation in lunar magma ocean: Discussions

 \section{Discussions}

 We propose a new mechanism for the origin of the lunar farside highlands.
 After lunar formation, the Moon would be settled into synchronous rotation with the Earth quickly.
 Due to the proximity of the hot, post-giant impact Earth, lunar surface temperature gradient would be generated by Earthshine.
 Then, such surface temperature gradient could induce global circulation inside lunar magma ocean.
-Global circulation of lunar magma ocean induced by Earthshine shows to be a natural way of producing a thicker lunar crust in the farside and, consequently, leading to the concentration of incompatible elements in the nearside.
-The theory of the origin of lunar farside highlands is obtained qualitatively in this work, simulations with respect to this theory will be conducted very soon in the near future.
+Global circulation of lunar magma ocean induced by Earthshine shows to be a natural way of producing a thicker lunar crust in the farside and, consequently, leading to the lunar dichotomy.
+The theory proposed here provides a natural way of thermal evolution of lunar magma ocean.